7. "It's Only a Theory"

 Today, there is an overwhelming amount of evidence in favour of evolution.
 There is the fossil record, which shows quite clearly that more complex organisms came into existence more recently than simpler ones.
 It shows intermediate forms, which don’t specifically belong to one or another class of animal, but are part way between.
 There are even intermediate forms still living, such as the duck-billed platypus, which is part way between a reptile and a mammal. ( It has hair and suckles its young like a mammal, but lays eggs like a reptile. ) And among the animals and plants which exist today, there are many ways in which different species share common characteristics, which enable biologists to construct a “tree” of evolution, showing which species share common ancestors at different times in the past.
 For an excellent discussion of the evidence, I refer the reader to Richard Dawkins’ book The Greatest Show on Earth2.

 If that isn’t enough, evolution has been observed to happen!
 We normally think of it as happening on timescales of millions of years – but with very short-lived creatures, such as insects, evolutionary changes can often occur within the timescales of human history.
-An example is a species of English moth, which changed its camouflage colouring from white with black speckles to the exact opposite over just a few decades, as the silver birch trees which formed its habitat became blackened by man-made pollution during the Industrial Revolution.
+An example is a species of English moth, the Pepper Moth, which changed its camouflage colouring from white with black speckles to the exact opposite over just a few decades, as the silver birch trees which formed its habitat became blackened by man-made pollution during the Industrial Revolution.
+Then from the 1960s onward, as we humans cleaned up our act and vastly reduced our pollution, and the trees gradually returned to normal, so did the moths; they changed back to their original colouring, even more quickly!

 The Greatest Show on Earth has an entire chapter entitled “Before Our Very Eyes”, devoted to examples of evolutionary changes which have been observed during human timescales.
 The American biologist Richard Lenski has conducted a famous experiment involving a species of bacteria, which has been running for around 30 years, corresponding to over 50000 “generations” of bacterial reproduction; distinct evolutionary changes have been observed to take place.